 Like most women’s skirts, shorts, or pants, the fit of women’s cycling shorts is about how much it stretches with you as you move, how much it compresses your butt and leg muscles (glutes, quads, and hamstrings), and how well the seams work to enable that stretch and compression without getting any bunching, gaps, or rippling in the short’s materials.

-Fit also includes how well the grippers at the ends of your shorts’ legs do in keeping them down and how well the straps that go around your shoulders do in holding the waist of your shorts up.
+Fit also includes how well the grippers at the ends of your shorts’ legs keep them down and how well the straps that go around your shoulders do in holding the waist of your shorts up.

 Another key to comfort is the material used in the shorts panels.
 How soft or abrasive are they?
 How well do they breathe or let fresh air through to help regulate your temperature?
 And on hot days, how well do they wick or help evaporate the sweat on your legs and inside your shorts?

 Comfort also comes from having bib straps that lay across your front and back in the right places.
-They should feel tight enough on your shoulders and back to hold up your shorts while being made from comfortable fabric so as to not feel abrasive on direct skin or rub against your sports bra.
-Similar to bib material, straps should also wick any sweat from your back typically with a mesh panel between them, which also adds to the overall comfort of your women’s bike shorts.
+They should feel tight enough on your shoulders and back to hold up your shorts while being made from comfortable fabric to not feel abrasive on direct skin or rub against your sports bra.
+Similar to bib material, straps should also wick any sweat from your back, typically with a mesh panel between them, adding to the overall comfort of your women’s bike shorts.